Skip to content

 In addition, we have a mentorship program for our instructors-in-training.

-A: Each weekend covers various aspects of the K9 Nose Work® program and general scent work understanding.
+Each weekend covers various aspects of the K9 Nose Work® program and general scent work understanding.
 Segment Two builds on Segment One.
 Exact curriculum timelines can vary from course to course.

 Below is a basic outline of the course.